 Chronic burping is caused because of several reasons:

-- Insufficient acid in your stomach: when you don’t have enough acid in your stomach, the process of your digestion become disturbed and there will be incomplete digestions.
+- Insufficient acid in your stomach.
+When you don’t have enough acid in your stomach, the process of your digestion become disturbed and there will be incomplete digestions.
 This condition results in more excessive gas formation and burping.

-- Insufficient enzymes to break down food: you don’t have enough enzymes to break down foods, which causes more gas buildup and belching.
+- Insufficient enzymes to break down food.
+You don’t have enough enzymes to break down foods, which causes more gas buildup and belching.
 For example, when you are eating fruits, beans and vegetables and lack of enough enzymes to break down fiber cause you to have chronic burping.

-- Incomplete digestion of fats: if your stomach can’t dissolve fatty foods and break down the fat in foods you eat, you should expect burping and gas coming out of your mouth.
+- Incomplete digestion of fats.
+If your stomach can’t dissolve fatty foods and break down the fat in foods you eat, you should expect burping and gas coming out of your mouth.

-What causes sulfur burp?
+What causes sulfur burps?

 The reason for bad-smelling sulfur burps in most of the case goes to the foods and drinks you eat.
 Apart from just burping, these foods will cause too much gas in your stomach or flatulence as it is called.